phughk/PizzaProgram/README.md

     ###################

 Sometimes, there can be too many choices in life.
-Write a new class PizzaMenu, with a main method, which allows the user to choose from a menu of predefined pizza’s.
+Write a new class PizzaMenu, with a main method, which allows the user to choose from a menu of predefined pizzaâ€™s.
 For instance, a Margherita pizza consists of tomato, mozzarella and basil, on a thin base.
 You should provide the user with a choice of at least three pizzas.
 As before, you should print a short report showing all the ingredients.
 You may create additional classes beyond PizzaMenu should you find this useful.